 Lyme Disease Symptoms

 One of the scariest parts of Lyme Disease is that it's difficult to diagnose.
-Lyme Disease Symptoms resemble those of many other ailments and many doctors really don't know what to look for or how to diagnose Lyme Disease.
+Lyme Disease Symptoms resemble those of many other ailments so it's important to be persistent when evaluating symptoms.

 Many people think about the supposedly telltale bulls-eye rash when they think about Lyme, however, most people either don't get a rash or don't remember seeing one.